Police: NYC cathedral suspect had booked a flight to Italy

 In a statement, Lehman College spokesperson Sarah Ramsey said, "We are aware that an individual was arrested last night after an incident at St. Patrick's Cathedral.
 The individual was hired at Lehman College during this academic year, and was a part-time, online instructor this semester.
 We are taking the appropriate steps to terminate the individual's employment with the college."

+A page on Amazon.com describes Lamparello's 2016 book, "Reason and Counterpoint," as offering "ambitious and highly creative answers to some of the most vexing philosophical questions, while also using skepticism to question some of the most basic assumptions at the heart of philosophical method and inquiry."

-Miller said surveillance camera footage showed Lamparello, a philosophy professor, circling St. Patrick's several times in a minivan well over an hour before he parked outside the cathedral on Fifth Avenue, walked around the area, returned to his vehicle, and retrieved the gasoline and lighter fluid.
+Miller said surveillance camera footage showed Lamparello circling St. Patrick's several times in a minivan well over an hour before he parked outside the cathedral on Fifth Avenue, walked around the area, returned to his vehicle, and retrieved the gasoline and lighter fluid.

 When he entered the church, he was confronted by a security officer, who notified counterterrorism officers standing outside.
 Lamparello told the officers his car was out of gas and headed in a direction away from where he was parked, Miller said.